MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 Create a private link-based network isolated AKS cluster by running the [az aks create][az-aks-create] command with `--bootstrap-artifact-source`, `--enable-private-cluster`, and `--outbound-type` parameters.

-`--bootstrap-artifact-source` can be set to either `Direct` or `Cache` corresponding to using direct MCR (NOT network isolated) and private ACR (network isolated) for image pulls respectively
+`--bootstrap-artifact-source` can be set to either `Direct` or `Cache` corresponding to using direct MCR (NOT network isolated) and private ACR (network isolated) for image pulls respectively.

 The `--outbound-type` parameter can be set to either `none` or `block`.
 If the outbound type is set to `none`, then AKS doesn't set up any outbound connections for the cluster, allowing the user to configure them on their own.
 If the outbound type is set to `block`, then all outbound connections are blocked.